ENROLLMENT | TYPICAL CLASS SIZE | ACADEMIC FACTS AND FIGURES | FACULTY

 - The mission of the Global Education program at PD is to cultivate within our students the ability to appreciate and value the differences among people locally and globally, and to develop the knowledge, skills, and character to become active global citizens.

-- Providence Day School is a global member of Round Square International (RSI), an organization with over 150 schools on 5 continents.
+- Providence Day School is a global member of Round Square International (RSI), an organization with over 200 schools in 50 countries.
 PD students have the opportunity through this association to participate in international service learning projects, study abroad at another RSI school, and attend global and regional leadership conferences.

-- PDS has won the Wells Fargo Cup, a prestigious award, presented for all around athletic achievement in the 3A classification for 5 of the last 6 years.
+- PDS has won the Wells Fargo Cup, a prestigious award, presented for all around athletic achievement in the NCISAA 3A classification for 6 of the last 7 years.

-- In 2016-2017, PD fielded 27 varsity teams and fielded a total of 66 teams.
-7 conference championships, 3 state championships, and 3 state runner-up trophies were earned.
+- In 2017-2018, PD fielded 26 varsity teams and fielded a total of 66 teams.
+6 CISAA conference championships, 2 NCISAA state championships, and 6 NCISAA state runner-up trophies were earned.

-- 22 members of the class of 2017 are participating in intercollegiate sports.
+- 19 members of the class of 2018 will be participating in intercollegiate sports.

 - The goal of our social responsibility program is to encourage students to engage in activities that teach leadership, principles of service to the community, and personal responsibility.
 We help students develop character dispositions such as empathy, patience, integrity, humility, openmindedness, confidence, and courage so they can understand and act on local and global issues.